 Pro Tip: Eat a light snack, like an apple or an orange 15-30 minutes prior.

 Did you know when you eat alone, you’re less likely to overeat?
 Add one person, you eat up to 35% more.
 If the group exceeds 7, you’ll eat 96% more.
-This is an alarming stat, perfect for the Holidays.
-Be aware, and always be mindful.
+Super Bowl parties can be dangerous.
+Be aware of your surroundings, and always be mindful.

-Pro Tip: Farmers feed chickens together to create this overeating herd affect.
+Pro Tip: Farmers feed chickens together to maximize this overeating herd effect.
 Don’t let the environment trick you into overeating.
 Do you usually eat seconds, thirds?

-Watch out for high-caloric foods.
-High calorie foods like guacamole, cheeses can wreak havoc on your goals.
+Watch out for high-calorie foods.
+High-calorie foods like guacamole and cheeses can wreak havoc on your fitness goals.
 Imagine shopping on Rodeo Drive with a limited budget.
-You would check every price tag before you buy.
+You would check every price tag before you buy it.
 Same for food.
 Check the calories of any new foods.
 Better safe than sad.
+Calories always matter, always.

 Pro Tip: When facing food pressure, look them in the eye and say, “No thanks, I’m stuffed.”